branalba/snippets/python/PythonStarter/README.md

 ## Create an Executable

-When you are happy with your program, you may want to convert it to a Python-independent executable that can be deplayoyed on any target device for general use.
+When you are happy with your program, you may want to convert it to a Python-independent executable that can be deployed on any target device for general use.
 This is accomplished using Pyinstaller and the accompanying main.spec script, which contains a special Pyinstaller Recipe from their GitHub page that is designed to package projects make with setuptools.
 Simply run ```pyinstaller --onefile path/to/main.spec``` from the